-For the first two purposes described above, the State Constitution limits the term of GO debt to 25 years.
+The State Constitution limits the term of GO debt to 25 years.
 As a matter of practice, however, the General Assembly typically approves the issuance of GO debt with a final maturity of not more than 240 months (20 years) from the date that the debt is incurred for major construction and renovation projects, or for a shorter final maturity (generally 60 months) for less extensive repair projects and capital equipment needs; this is done so the term of the debt does not exceed the useful life of the specific projects and equipment being funded.

-The following chart provides a history of net GO debt authorizations beginning with FY 2008 (net GO debt is equal to original new authorizations less any deauthorizations by the General Assembly prior to the debt being incurred).
+Beginning with FY 2009, the following chart presents a history of actual net GO debt authorizations and cash appropriations to the Capital Projects Fund.
 In response to the decline in State revenues during and after the end of the 2007-2009 recession, the State reduced the amount of new authorizations for GO debt as compared to preceding years to only the most critical infrastructure projects in order to help bring the various debt ratios back within planning limits sooner rather than later.
 As State revenues slowly recovered after that recession, new debt authorizations also were returned to more normal levels.
-The COVID-19 Recession in 2020, which officially lasted only two months, did not result in as severe of a drop of State revenues, or for an extended duration as did the 2007-2009 recession, and thus did not require the same level of response with respect to reducing new debt authorizations.
-Instead, excess revenues above budget estimates provided opportunities for additional capital investments.
-Beginning in FY 2022, cash appropriations to various state agencies has funded a total of over \$1.5 billion for capital project investments, thus reducing the amount needed to be funded with GO debt.
+The COVID-19 recession in 2020, lasting only two months, caused less severe and shorter declines in State revenues compared to the 2007-2009 recession.
+As a result, it did not require significant reductions in new debt authorizations; instead, excess revenues above budget estimates allowed for additional capital investments to be funded with cash appropriations.
+Beginning in FY 2022, cash appropriations to various state agencies has funded a total of approximately \$5.3 billion for capital project investments, of which approximately \$2.4 billion was appropriations bill.